AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     -   (Internet Access)

         - CoPilot requires Internet access.
-        - If you are using *private mode*, when you specify the subnet (availability zone) in which to deploy the instance, you must select a subnet with outbound Internet access.
+You must select a *subnet* with outbound Internet access when specifying the subnet for each CoPilot instance.
+If you are using *private mode*, you must also select a subnet with outbound Internet access when specifying the subnet (availability zone) in which to deploy each instance.

 5. (Pre-6.8 Controller releases only) Starting with Controller release 6.8, this manual step is no longer required.
 You can use the CoPilot Security Group Management feature in Controller after you launch CoPilot to automatically add these entries to your CoPilot security groups.
 Skip this step if you have Controller 6.8.